thoun/kingoftokyo/README.md

 TODOME flip cards (remove 302)
 TODO check psychic probe with Background Dweller allowing to reroll a 3 that's not PB die => /bug?id=51953

+TODOWI TOCHECK have it all with costumes ? full regeneration with extra head ?

 remaining Anubis :

 After resolving the die of Fate,